King Charles’s Coronation: Complete hour-by-hour guide to events across the weekend

 Buckingham Palace recently announced that a new batch of Coronation oil had been made for the occasion, using olives harvested from groves on the Mount of Olives, the burial place of the King’s paternal grandmother, Princess Alice of Battenberg.

-The ritual is set to be hidden from the public, The Telegraph understands, but it has not yet been confirmed where it will take place.
+Unlike his late mother’s 1953 Coronation, the King will be anointed out of sight, enclosed behind a three-sided screen, rather than just a canopy.

+The new partition pays tribute to the Commonwealth and the King’s lifelong passion for sustainability.
 The late Queen’s anointing took place underneath a golden canopy.

 Investiture